-The following list is not a comprehensive guide to the topics on the ACT, just those that I feel tend to ‘fall through the cracks’ when it comes to studying.
-Take a look at these subjects, and make sure to give them their due time and attention during your study sessions.
+With that in mind, this post will cover some of the most commonly overlooked areas.
+Caveat: The following list is not a comprehensive guide to the topics on the ACT.
+Instead, it’s an explanation of those topics that tend to ‘fall through the cracks’ when it comes to studying.
+Take a look at these subjects, and make sure to give them their due time and attention during your study sessions!

 English: Punctuation and Grammar

-Ah yes, punctuation and grammar, the two things most English speakers seem to struggle with at one point or another.
-The absolute bane of my existence for most of my elementary/middle school life, these topics can make or break your English Test score.
+Ah yes, punctuation and grammar!
+Two things most English speakers seem to struggle with at one point or another.
+The absolute bane of many students’ (test-taking) existence, these topics can make or break your English Test score.